B57642/python-logfile-analyser/README.md

 # python-logfile-analyser
-A Apache2 LogFile Analyser written in Python
+An Apache2 LogFile Analyser written in Python

 This project parses Apache web server logfiles and graphs them using Pandas